Cyclone Alfred: Meteorological history

 Over the next couple of days, the storm continued to move to the east and was upgraded to a category 2 tropical cyclone on the Australian scale at 16:00 AEST on 24 February.
 As Alfred then turned south, it also continued to intensify, attaining category 3 status on 26 February at 22:00 AEST.
 The next day, the BOM further upgraded Alfred to a category 4 cyclone as a small eye appeared on visible satellite imagery.
 Later that night, Alfred underwent an eyewall replacement cycle (ERC), prompting fluctuation between categories 3 and 4 on 1 March.
 The following afternoon, environmental conditions became unfavourable and strong wind shear caused Alfred to further weaken to a category 1 the following day.
 It then fluctuated between category 1 and category 2 status for the next three days as it meandered off the coast.
 On 3 March, Alfred transitioned into a subtropical cyclone, as it moved over cooler waters, interacting with a subtropical jet stream.
 Alfred abruptly turned west toward South East Queensland under its steering influence of a subtropical ridge on 4 March.
-However, on 5 March, environmental conditions became favourable environment for tropical re-development and the system was reclassified as a category 1 system on 6 March, before re-intensifying into a category 2.
+However, on 5 March, environmental conditions became favourable for tropical re-development and the system was reclassified as a category 1 system on 6 March, before re-intensifying into a category 2.
 The Bureau of Meteorology predicted that landfall could occur between Friday afternoon and the early hours of 8 March.
 At 23:30 AEST (13:30 UTC) on 7 March, Alfred made landfall on Moreton Island, with winds of 75 km/h (45 mph).
 At 06:45 AEST on 8 March, Alfred was downgraded to a tropical low before crossing the mainland.
-The low then stalled near Brible Island and began to transition back into a subtropical low.
-At 9pm AEST, Alfred made landfall near Brisbane, before dissipating on 9 March.
+The low then stalled near Bribie Island and began to transition back into a subtropical low.
+At 9pm AEST, Alfred made landfall near Brisbane, before dissipating on 9 March 2025.

 The cyclone hit the part of southern Queensland and northern New South Wales, which are not in the tropics, while generally such cyclones occur within the tropical zone.
 Climate scientists said such out-of-zone cyclones will become more frequent due to climate change.